medmonds19/latin102portfolio/translation2.md

 - transire is present active infinitive of transeo
 - transire is used in a direct statement "she could not cross"
 - 2nd principle part of transeo which is why we know it is the present active infinitive
+- complementary infintive- poterat + transire

 3.sublatam is from a verb that is a compound of sub plus a verb you should know very well.
 Identify the form of this participle (which for participles means: gender, case, number, tense voice).
 Find the dictionary entry for this word in thed Lewis-Short’s Latin Dictionary, and give its URN here.